At Age 25, Shacole Henderson, Becomes Louisville’s Youngest Black Bakery Owner

 “I usually go by what people are wearing and I tweak the image…I like every image I capture to be different.” – Babacar Sambe

+This concept also applies to business cards, fliers, banners and invitations.
 Although every photoshoot is enjoyable, Sambe admits that weddings are his favorite venues to shoot.

 “I like doing weddings because I like capturing the excitement and joy of the moment.” – Babacar Sambe